laurentianos/nachos/proj1/README.md

 ## Task V: Implementing `ReactWater`

 We will keep two global variables: H to count the number of hydrogen atoms present and O to count the number of oxygen atoms.
-[[TK: This is an introductory paragraph about the solution to Task V. Once again, communicate your understanding of the problem.
-Describe any instance variables you add to the ReactWater class.]]
+The `hReady()` and `oReady()` methods will increment H and O respectively and the `makeWater()` method decrement the variables by the appropriate amounts and display a message.

 ### The `ReactWater` Constructor

-The constructor will simply initialize the H and O variables ot 0.
+The constructor will simply initialize the H and O variables to 0.

 ```
 public ReactWater()